 The crux of the Morrison campaign is sound financial management.
 So far, they’ve managed to amass $700 billion in debt.

-On April 11, day one of the 2019 election campaign, a delusional Scott Morrison announced to the Australian public that a key reason it should consider re-electing the Coalition into government on May 18 is its economic management credentials.
+On April 11, day one of the 2019 election campaign, a delusional Scott Morrison announced to the Australian public that a key reason it should consider re-electing the Coalition into government is its economic management credentials.

-Indeed, as he held a lump of coal in one hand, and raised the other towards the heavens, the unelected prime minister declared that it had taken the Coalition six years—under Abbott, Turnbull and now him—to turn around Labor’s financial mismanagement and bring about a budget surplus.
+At the time, the (then) unelected prime minister declared that it had taken the Coalition six years—under Abbott, Turnbull and now him—to turn around Labor’s financial mismanagement and bring about a budget surplus.

 As it’s plain to see to anyone who takes a look, the Coalition government has actually thrashed the Australian economy over its time in office, just like a bunch of teenagers who’ve gotten hold of one of their father’s cars for the first time.